 Greenfrog is a Brittish company that makes body and hand washes.
 What’s special about these washes is that they use soapberries (also referred to as “soap nuts”).
 The shell of the berry naturally contains soap, which grow on the Sapindus mukorossi (Soap Berry) tree in the Himalayas.
 They’ve been used in Ayurveda medicine to treat soft, sensitive and dry skin and will leave your body clean without the negative effects washes that SLS give.
 Soap nuts can be used to wash your skin, hair and even clothing!

 The description says it foams, but it’s nothing I’ve discovered it to do.
 Yet, it still feels like it leaves the skin clean without stripping the skin.
 It’s more of a milk cleanser and I surprisingly like it a lot, and could definitely see myself purchasing the bigger size or the hand soap!
+While I’m at it, I might even pick up a bottle of Hand Sanitizer just to keep myself protected from germs when I’m out and about.

 I would also like to recommend checking out NIOD Sanskrit Saponins face wash that also uses soapberries.
 It’s definitely on my wishlist after this!